FY 2021 Per Diem Highlights

-GSA establishes the per diem rates for the lower 48 Continental United States (CONUS), which are the maximum allowances that federal employees are reimbursed for expenses incurred while on official travel.
+GSA establishes therates for the Continental United States (CONUS), which includes the 48 contiguous states and the District of Columbia.
+The per diem rates are the maximum allowances that federal employees are reimbursed for expenses incurred while on official travel.

-The CONUS per diem rate for an area is actually three allowances: the lodging allowance, the meals allowance and the incidental expense allowance.
+The CONUS per diem rate for an area is comprised of three parts: the lodging maximum allowance, the meals per diem and the incidental expense per diem.
 Most of the CONUS (approximately 2600 counties) are covered by the standard CONUS per diem rate of $151 ($96 lodging, $55 meals and incidental expenses).
-In fiscal year (FY) 2020, there are 322 Non-Standard Areas (NSAs) that have per diem rates higher than the standard CONUS rate.
+In fiscal year (FY) 2021, there are 319 Non-Standard Areas (NSAs) that have per diem rates higher than the standard CONUS rate.

 Since FY 2005, NSA rates have been based on Average Daily Rate (ADR) data from the lodging industry, which GSA obtains through a contract with a leading provider of lodging industry data.
 For more about how per diem rates are determined, visit Factors Influencing Lodging Rates.
 The ADR is a widely accepted lodging-industry measure based upon a property's room rental revenue divided by the number of rooms rented as reported by the hotel property to the contractor.
 This calculation provides GSA with the average rate in a given area.